marianmeres/test-runner/README.md

 ## CLI

-Standalone CLI is not included, but there is a `TestRunner.runAll` api, so something like this:
+Standalone CLI is not included, but there is a `TestRunner.runAll` api, so something like this should work fine:

 ```js
 // tests/index.js